rocky-linux/documentation/docs/guides/communications/asterisk_installation.md

 sudo dnf -y update
 ```

-This will get your server up-to-date with all packages that have been released or updated since the last update or installation.
+This will keep your server up-to-date with all packages released or updated since the last update or installation.
 Then run:

 ```bash
 sudo dnf install wget